100 Notable alumni of

 -

-Jan Kotěra was a Czech architect, artist and interior designer, and one of the key figures of modern architecture in Bohemia.
+Jan Kotěra was a Czech architect, artist and interior designer.
+He was one of the key figures of modern architecture in Bohemia.

 -